UK faces record rise in energy prices, adding to bill stress

 The decision is likely to affect 22 million households across the country.

+He said the government will ease the pain by spreading the worst of the extra cost over time.
+Customers will get 200-pound ($271) discount on bills from October, which will be repaid in small instalments over the next few years.
+The majority of council tax payers will also get a 150-pound ($200) saving this year, Sunak said.

+The combined measures will help most households cover about half of the extra energy costs, he said.

-It adds to a cost-of-living crisis in the U.K., where food costs have been steadily rising and a tax increase is set to take effect in April.
-The Bank of England also is widely expected to raise interest rates again Thursday to combat rising consumer prices.
+Ofgem’s announcement adds to a cost-of-living crisis in the U.K., where food costs have been steadily rising and a tax increase is set to take effect in April.
+The Bank of England also raised interest rates again Thursday from 0.25% 0.5% to combat rising consumer prices.

-Later Thursday, the Treasury chief, Rishi Sunak, is expected to set out the government’s plans to help millions of people — especially those on lower incomes — cope with soaring energy costs.

-Government officials have been mulling what it can do to help people with their bills, and potential solutions have included loans to energy companies.
+Inflation in the country is at its highest in decades, currently standing at 5.4% as of December.
+The central bank has warned that can rise to 6% in April.
+Some analysts predict inflation could peak at close to 7% before falling later this year.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.